 Ages: For a few books, all sessions are for one age group.
 Usually, though, each workshop is offered for two age groups, 7+ and 10+.
 The content will be exactly the same in the 7+ and 10+ groups, and all will do creative writing.
 The differences are:

 If this age division separates siblings who would prefer to be together, or if it better suits your schedule to have them in a single workshop, older kids are welcome to attend the 7+ workshops, but not the other way around.

 Hours: Because of Covid-19 our workshops are now held online, via Zoom (9am-12pm (ages 7+) and 1-4pm (ages 10+) on scheduled Thursdays.
-If there’s enough demand, we’ll also hold a session 9am-12pm (all ages) on Fridays.
-We’ll mail your child a LitWits Kit of supplies and materials ahead of time, and send you a Zoom link before the workshop.
+We’ll mail your child a LitWits Kit of supplies and materials ahead of time, and send you a Zoom link and other details before the workshop.